starry-koi/updating_astrometry/README.md

 The corrected images should still be viewed and compared manually with the reference image (e.g. using an RGN frame in DS9).
 While this code can make the astrometry-correcting process significantly less tedious, the results are not always perfect, especially if there is a large difference in pixel sizes between reference and broken images.
 Some manual fine-tuning might still be necessary.

-The rest of the ReadMe will be rather brief; for more depth, see `outline.pdf`.
+For more depth than the ReadMe, see `outline.pdf`.

 Setup